Joy-less/Holo/README.md

 ### Return

-The `return` method unwinds until a call scope is reached and returns a value or `null`.
+The `return` keyword unwinds until a call scope is reached and returns a value or `null`.

 ### Break

-The `break` method unwinds until an iteration scope is reached and ends the iteration.
+The `break` keyword unwinds until an iteration scope is reached and ends the iteration.

 ### Next

-The `next` method unwinds until an iteration scope is reached and moves to the next iteration.
+The `next` keyword unwinds until an iteration scope is reached and moves to the next iteration.

 ### Variable Get